Diphtheria, Tetanus, and Pertussis Vaccine

 This vaccine helps prevent 3 serious infections:

-All of these infections have the ability to cause serious illnesses and deaths.
+All of these infections can lead to serious illnesses and deaths.

 Who Should Get Vaccinated and When?